Kolyasisan/Core-Update-Manager/README.md

     //This method will be called according to the settings created in CoreInitSetup() public override void CoreUpdate() { }

-    //Will not be called because the settings for these methods were not created in CoreInitSetup() public override void CoreFixedUpdate() { }
+    //Will not be called because the settings for these methods have not been created in CoreInitSetup() public override void CoreFixedUpdate() { }
     public override void CoreLateUpdate() { }
 }